back

 Switch

 If you need ideas on how to include lots of content into a website, but still keep it user-oriented, this is a great example to learn from.
-One of the most important aspects in this respect is choosing the right website font, which looks both and has high readability.
+One of the most important aspects in this respect is choosing the right website font, which looks classy and has high readability.

 switchresearch.org_.png